-When reagent drains out of a retort, a certain amount of the reagent remains in the retort and mixes with the next reagent in the protocol.
-The carryover setting is an estimate of the amount of a reagent that is carried over from one protocol step to the next.
-The PELORIS 3 reagent management system takes the carryover setting into consideration when determining reagent concentrations.
+During a processing protocol, when a reagent drains out of the retort, a certain amount of that reagent remains - or is "carried over" - in the retort and mixes with the next reagent in the protocol.
+The carryover value associated with each processing protocol is an estimate of the amount of a reagent that is carried over from one protocol step to the next when running that protocol.